Kindy pay rise could hit other childhood centres

 But they say that will be difficult unless the Government increases their subsidies in next year's Budget.

-Next story in National: No living wage yet at Auckland Council
+Next story in New Zealand: No living wage yet at Auckland Council

 Copyright © 2013, Radio New Zealand